quantavil/obsidian/Testing/2 - Software Test Life Cycle.md

 -   Definition of all business-specific/software-specific abbreviations in its full form and their meanings.

--   There are no parts/sections in the SRS document marked as To Be Determined (TBD).
-If any part is marked so, it should also contain information on cause of unavailability of information, expected timeline for availability of the required information and the person responsible for making the information available in the SRS document.

 **Example:** The requirement statement "_Allow the user to login to the system only if the user id and password combination is authenticated by the security module._" is an incomplete requirement because it does not tell what the system is supposed to do if either the user id or password is invalid.